-The Balanced Growth Fund invests mainly in growth assets (equities and listed property), with some exposure to income assets (cash and cash equivalents and fixed interest).
+The Balanced Growth Fund invests mainly in growth assets (equities, listed property and listed infrastructure), with some exposure to income assets (cash and cash equivalents and fixed interest).
 The fund may also invest in alternative assets.

 The Balanced Growth Fund aims to achieve a positive yearly return (after the fund charge and before tax) that over the long-term is 4.0% over inflation (allowing for a negative return 4.7 years in every 20).